Uncovering The History of Pattyn Products

 Documented Lamp Designs

-The most well known and celebrated Pattyn Products lamp is the iconic 310.
-It is featured in a 1946 ad in the Detroit Free Press below.
-The lamp is displayed alongside a Chase “Crescent” bookend, designed by Walter von Nessen around 1935 and discontinued in 1942 due to WWII.
+It appears in a 1946 advertisement in the Detroit Free Press (shown below).
+The lamp is displayed alongside a Chase “Crescent” bookend, designed by Walter von Nessen around 1935 and discontinued in 1942 due to World War II.
+While von Nessen’s connection to the lamp is unconfirmed, it was common in product photography at the time to style objects from the same designer together in this way.

 Pattyn 310 Lamp Ad from 1946 Detroit Free Press